 In Tajna Club Shoes, all shoes are made to order.
-We use this chance to adjust each shoe according to our customer’s individual foot proportions.
 For a perfect fit, please do the measurements, according to the explanations below, and indicate them in the note section of your order at check out.

 Please note that, while we will show the best effort to manufacture by the measurements that you provide, while proportioning the shoes, the measurement could vary slightly.

 - Gather paper, a pencil, and a ruler or a tape measure.

 - Sit down on a chair and place the paper on the floor.

 - Place one foot on the paper and allow it to rest naturally.

 - Holding the pencil perfectly vertically and perpendicular to the paper, mark the longest toe (generally the big toe) and the back of the heel, by tracing a line as closely as possible.
 It is important not to angle the pencil in or out.